nbknight-zz/nbknight/README.md

-This is the first edition of my working file, i.e. websiite.
+This is the first edition of my working file, i.e. website.